Sukairo-02/lambda-utils-local/README.md

         type Output = string
         ```

-        Result dociment is returned as `base64`-encoded string, it gets decoded back into `pdf` by browsers automatically.
+        Result document is returned as `base64`-encoded string, it gets decoded back into `pdf` by browsers automatically.

 ## Node Mailer